noir-lang/noir/docs/docs/developers/tutorials/uniswap/setup.md

 ---
 title: Setup & Installation
+draft: true
 ---

 This tutorial builds on top of the project created in the previous tutorial.
 It can exist on its own, but for our sake it is much easier to utilize the existing L1 contracts that we already have in place.

+:::warning
+Note: This document does not appear in the sidebar.
+Also note that the code linked in the dev-rel repo is not as up to date as the aztec-packages monorepo.
 If you don’t have this, you can find the code for it [in our dev-rels repo](https://github.com/AztecProtocol/dev-rel/tree/main/tutorials/token-bridge-e2e).
+:::warning

 # Uniswap contract